MicrosoftDocs/azure-stack-docs/AKS-Hybrid/azure-rbac-aks-hybrid.md

 To automate creation of the credential object, without requiring manual password entry, see [Get-Credential, Example 4](/powershell/module/microsoft.powershell.security/get-credential?view=powershell-7.3&preserve-view=true#example-4).
 The script includes a plaintext credential, which might violate security standards in some enterprises.

-## Step 3: Create Azure RBAC-enabled AKS target cluster using an SPN
+## Step 3, Option A: Create Azure RBAC-enabled AKS hybrid target cluster using an SPN

-To create an AKS target cluster with Azure RBAC enabled using an SPN:
+To create an AKS hybrid target cluster with Azure RBAC enabled using an SPN:

 1. If you haven't already created an SPN to use with the target cluster, [create the SPN](/cli/azure/create-an-azure-service-principal-azure-cli) now.